douglas-archives/jquery.gridnav/README.markdown

 ##Examples

-You can see the examples [here](http://tympanus.net/codrops/2011/06/09/grid-navigation-effects/)
+You can see the original examples [here](http://tympanus.net/codrops/2011/06/09/grid-navigation-effects/)

+You can [download](https://github.com/douglasmiranda/jquery.gridnav/archive/master.zip) and see the new features on the [example/example.html](https://github.com/douglasmiranda/jquery.gridnav/blob/master/example/example.html).

-##What I've changed
+##What Changed?

 Originally the plugin do not provide the option "auto", that is, to see more images you have to click in "next" or "prev" button.